Country Guide: Colombia

 - A pre-alert should be sent 2 days prior to the pet’s arrival.

-- If a pet travels as accompanied baggage (with the owner), the owner must personally meet all conditions and requirements upon entry.
+- If a pet travels as accompanied baggage (with the owner), the owner of the goods must personally meet all conditions and requirements upon entry.

-- When sending a pet as unaccompanied baggage, the owner must send all documents with the AWB.
+- When sending a pet as unaccompanied baggage, the owner of the goods must send all documents with the AWB.